davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 #### Read Write of a single key 100 Byte Asset Size

 This is a test where the transaction will randomly pick an already existing key with data, read it, then modify that key.
-The world state was loaded with 1 million assets for this test to reduce the chance of getting MVCC_READ_CONFLICT validation errors.
+The world state was loaded with 1 million assets for this test to reduce the chance of using the same key in two concurrent transactions resulting in MVCC_READ_CONFLICT validation errors.
 In this example the TPS rate was low enough and fortunate that no MVCC_READ_CONFLICT validation errors were received.

+Caliper test configuration:
 - workers: 200
 - fixed-tps, tps: 2550